KeikoShimizu/APIHub/README.md

 ## Deploy the Example App

-To deploy example app, Firstly build the `API Hub library`, the `Example app`, and then copy the production configuration by issuing the following commands.
+To deploy example app, Firstly build the API Hub library (`layer7-apihub` & `ayer7-apihub-mock`), the `Example app`, and then copy the production configuration by issuing the following commands.

 ```sh
 make build